microsoft/DirectXTex/ReadMe.txt

 Details on using the Windows 8.1 SDK with VS 2010 are described on the Visual C++ Team Blog:
 <http://blogs.msdn.com/b/vcblog/archive/2012/11/23/using-the-windows-8-sdk-with-visual-studio-2010-configuring-multiple-projects.aspx>

+NOTE: DirectXTex is not supported on Windows phone 8.0 because WIC is not available on that platform.
+It is available on Windows phone starting in version 8.1.

 DDSTextureLoader\
     This contains a streamlined version of the DirectX SDK sample DDSWithoutD3DX11 texture